Lynn Pelco, Ph.D.

 Service-learning; family, school and community partnerships; university student development

-- Introduced different professional training techniques to improve graduate education programs for school psychologists by leading research into how teachers, school psychologists and families work collaboratively to support student success
+- Introduced innovative professional training to improve graduate education programs for school psychologists by leading research into how teachers, school psychologists and families work collaboratively to support student success

-- Expanded active learning educational practices, such as service-learning and living-learning communities, at VCU and other universities after conducting research that found students who participate in these practices demonstrate greater personal and academic success, including higher graduation rates
+- Expanded high-impact experiential educational practices, such as service-learning and living-learning communities, at VCU and other universities after conducting research that found students who participate in these practices demonstrate greater personal and academic success, including higher graduation rates

 - Improved STEM education through the use of high-impact practices, particularly service-learning and community engagement, leading to the production of PK-12 teaching training curriculums and instructional videos for teachers in both English and Mandarin Chinese among other tools